How to find meaning in life?

 Burn-out, or professional exhaustion syndrome, is a state of chronic work-related stress.
 It is characterised by three main dimensions: intense emotional, physical, and mental exhaustion; cynicism or depersonalisation toward one's work and colleagues; and a sense of personal inefficacy and lack of accomplishment.

 Burn-out is a pathology of the ideal.
 It often strikes people who are highly committed, altruistic, and who hold strong expectations of their work.
 The collapse occurs when the gap between effort and result becomes too wide, or when the individual's values come into conflict with those of the organisation.
 Loss of meaning is at the core of burn-out: the person no longer finds a valid reason for their investment, and work — once a source of fulfilment — becomes a source of suffering.
+It is often the symptom of a bios of service or engagement lived in a pinball machine that does not correspond to one's compass.

 To learn more: